umts/aggressive-epsilon/README.md

 + `POST /item_types`

   This endpoint allows you to create an item type given a particular name.
+  In order to create a new item type, you must have write access to at least one other item type.
   You may optionally specify what metadata keys you want other endpoints to be able to configure about items of this type, which should be an array.

   For example, your **request** might look like: